fastlane/docs/docs/actions/deliver.md

 ##### phased_release

-Enable or disable the phased releases feature of iTunes Connect.
+Enable or disable the phased releases feature of App Store Connect.
 If set to `true`, the update will be released over a 7 day period.
-Default behavior is to leave whatever you defined on iTunes Connect.
+Default behavior is to leave whatever you defined on App Store Connect.

 ```ruby-skip-tests
 phased_release(true)